 Rental income from an investment

 Rent is another factor in the currency game.
 If you are buying a place for an investment and are planning on renting it out, who is your target market?
 Are you buying in the center of Playa Del Carmen and hope to do short term rentals?
-Then pricing your rental in US dollars now is a good thing.

-If you are buying on the other side of the highway you might find it hard to rent to tourist and have to rent in pesos to expats or locals.
+If you are buying on the other side of the highway you might find it hard to rent to tourists and have to expats or locals.
 If you are bringing the rental income (in pesos) into your home country then it might not seem as much since the peso is at historical lows.
 On the other hand you have to consider the fact that more rentals that are priced in pesos usually means that it is more likely a longer term renter and more stable income.
 You do not have to worry as much for management cost and the low season when there are less tourist renting.

 Get a good realtor